Let's Do It Again (Leela James album)

 Let's Do It Again is the second studio album by American soul singer-songwriter Leela James, released in the United States on March 24, 2009 by Shanachie Records.
 The album is a collection of cover versions of '60s, '70s, and '80s R&B songs (with the exception of The Rolling Stones' "Miss You" and Foreigner's "I Want to Know What Love Is"), and its title is a reference to the 1975 soundtrack album of the same name, whose title track, performed by The Staple Singers, is also covered on this album.

+The album received generally positive reviews, with critics praising James' vocals and interpretations of classic R&B songs, particularly covers such as "It's a Man's Man's Man's World," and "Clean Up Woman."
+While some reviewers criticized the lack of original material and uneven song choices, Let's Do It Again improved on the chart performance of her debut album A Change Is Gonna Come (2006), reaching number 84 on the Billboard 200 and number 11 on the Top R&B/Hip-Hop Albums chart.

+Background

+Following the release of her debut album A Change Is Gonna Come, James departed Warner Bros.
+Records and recorded Let's Do It Again as a tribute album featuring covers of songs by artists who influenced her, including Betty Wright, James Brown, Phyllis Hyman, and Angela Bofill.
+Ultimately released by Shanachie Records in 2009, the project was recorded with her touring band in a live studio setting over several days to capture the energy of her performances.
+James viewed the album as a bridge to her next collection of original material, using it to celebrate classic soul and introduce the music of earlier artists to a new generation.

 Critical reception

-Allmusic editor Andy Kellman found that "on one hand, it is frustrating that James' second album, after all this time, contains no original songs; on the other, it should be a loose, no-fuss affair, less measured than A Change Is Gonna Come and more like James' well-regarded live show.
-The latter, thankfully, is very much true.
-James' selections are mostly inspired, containing some natural (if obvious) material [...]
-Overall, Let's Do It Again is one of Shanachie's best all-covers discs.
-May James find a support system that allows her to record albums of new material every other year (or so) from here on out."